kailashgautham/tp/docs/DeveloperGuide.md

 <puml src="diagrams/UndoRedoState1.puml" alt="UndoRedoState1" />

 Step 3.
-The user executes `ac n/David …​` to add a new person.
+The user executes `ac n=David …​` to add a new person.
 The `ac` command also calls `Model#commitTaToolkit()`, causing another modified TA Toolkit state to be saved into the `taToolkitStateList`.

 <puml src="diagrams/UndoRedoState2.puml" alt="UndoRedoState2" />